Shuffle/Shuffle-docs/docs/configuration.md

 Database:
 ```
 _JAVA_OPTIONS="-Xmx6g" # Where the "6g" means 6Gb of RAM.
-This is important to ensure the database keeps caching.
+It's important as to ensure the database keeps caching.
 If this is not set, you may lose your progress as you scale.
 ```

 Orborus:
 ```
 CLEANUP=true 	# Cleans up all containers after they're done.
-This is necessary to help Docker scale.
+Necessary to help Docker scale.
 Default=false
 HTTP_PROXY= 	# Configures a HTTP proxy to use when talking to the Shuffle Backend
 HTTPs_PROXY= 	# Configures a HTTPS proxy when speaking to the Shuffle Backend
 ```